Xanthognarh/WebWidgets/README.md

 - `max`: highest accepted value for vote [default=5]
 - `bg`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: transparent (0,0,0,0)]
 - `hidden`: 0: Not hidden or 1: hidden when loading the page.
 Visibility can be changed by chat commands. [default=0]
+- `debug`: Allow multiple votes per user and commands can be used by everyone

 You can click on the plot to open/close the config editor or edit the values manually.
 Embed the link like: `https://xanthognarh.github.io/WebWidgets/ChatSurvey.htm?channel=Channelname&min=1&max=5&bg=50,70,100,0.3`